superjuho/superjuho/README.md

 - refactor your entire project overnight
 - teach your team proper engineering discipline
 - find bugs you didn’t know existed
+- leave code reviews that improve your career

 </div>